rajansagarwal/gardening/content/notes/home/about.md

 > 👋 Hello!
 I'm Chloe Abrasada.
 I actually have a second name that I don't use for branding purposes *(jkjk)*.
 I'm a productivity nerd 👩‍🏫, web lurker 💻, and design enthusiast 🎨.

-📚 I'm currently an incoming third year student in UP Manila studying Occupational Therapy.
+📚 I'm an incoming third year student in UP Manila studying Occupational Therapy.
 Outside school, I part time as a designer and volunteer in NGOs related to my cause. 🍃

 ## 🔗 Links
 - I publish my works here at my [portfolio](https://chloeabrasada.online/).